Abby Mushin Terris

 Jan Chozen Bays, Roshi has studied and practiced Zen Buddhism since 1973.
 She received Jukai (lay precepts) in 1975 and Tokudo, Priest’s Ordination, in 1979 from Taizan Maezumi, Roshi.
 From 1978 to 1983 she lived at Zen Center of Los Angeles, studying with Maezumi, Roshi and directing the Zen Center’s non-profit Medical Clinic.
 She finished formal koan study in 1983 and she was given Dharma transmission (authorization to teach) that same year.
 Following the death of Maezumi, Roshi in 1995 she has continued her training with Shodo Harada, Roshi, a Rinzai Zen teacher and the abbot of Sogen-ji monastery in…

 Jogen Salzberg, Sensei has been practicing Zen since 1997, entered monastic training at Great Vow in 2003 and received Dharma Transmission from Chozen Bays, Roshi and Hogen Bays, Roshi in 2017.
-Since 2011, he has been a student of Dzogchen teacher Keith Dowman.
 Jogen leads the weekly Wednesday evening meditation gathering.
-His teaching draws on Zen, Dzogchen, Depth and Archetypal psychology, Voice Dialogue and more.
+His teaching draws on the teachings and practices of Zen, with inspiration from the Dzogchen tradition, as well as Depth and Archetypal psychology, Voice Dialogue parts work and more.
+In addition to being a Zen teacher, he is a parts work facilitator and spiritual counselor.
+Jogen lives in Asheville, NC.